paytonhauck/Software_MiniProject/README.md

 Issues:
-- Issue printing/plotting data to main web browser ~Tried to implement with documentgetElementById() , but ran into many errors ~Print results to console to show data exists
+- Issue printing/plotting data to main web browser -Tried to implement with documentgetElementById() , but ran into many errors -Print results to console to show data exists
 - Issue sending data to database but able to insert non-variable values